eemeleems/GEOL0069_Project_FloodDetection/README.md

 ### Phase 3: Depth Proxy and Explainable Regression (Notebook 3)

-SAR backscatter provides floodwater locations, but no depth information it.
+SAR backscatter provides floodwater locations, but no depth information.
 With no obvious LiDAR or gauge data available for this floodplain, depth is approximated with a DEM-derived proxy in the spirit of Height Above Nearest Drainage (Rennó et al., 2008): the maximum elevation along the flood's edge, minus each pixel's own elevation.
 This is compared against the post-flood Sentinel-2 scene's water-colour indices - NDWI, MNDWI, and the Stumpf ratio, computed from the green, NIR, and SWIR bands.
 Three Gaussian Process regression models, each using a kernel with Automatic Relevance Determination (ARD), are fitted on SAR+terrain features alone, optical features alone, and the two combined.
 The resulting feature lengthscales are cross-checked against SHAP values from an independent Random Forest regressor.

 <br />
 <div align="center">